trymbf/pygameui/docs/index.md

   A class for creating input fields.
 It extends the `Text` class and adds input-specific attributes and methods.
 [Learn more!](components/input.md)
 - **Button**
   A class for creating buttons.
 It extends the `Element` class and adds button-specific attributes and methods.
 [Learn more!](components/button.md)
+- **DropDownMenu**
+  A class for creating dropdown menus.
+It extends the `Element` class and adds dropdown-specific attributes and methods.
+[Learn more!](components/DropDownMenu.md)
+- **ProgressBar**
+  A class for creating progress bars.
+It extends the `Element` class and adds progress bar-specific attributes and methods.
+[Learn more!](components/progressbar.md)

 ## Getting Help